Tell Rush Baugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 I am exposing their racism.

-If Obama were to talk more sharply on issues of race and speak more like Jackson or Sharpton, it would bother me as far as my support, Fujo says.
+If Obama were to talk more sharply on issues of race and speak more like Jackson or Sharpton, it would bother me as far as my support, Fueo says.

 You got to be able to have everyone hear what they want to hear.

-Suarez, who defines himself as a white Latino, says he expects that some whites are projecting onto Obama their perception of what a black man should be.
+Suarez, who defines himself as a white Latino, says he expects that some whites are projecting onto Obama their perception of what a black man should be, less black.

 It is a Democrat executive committee chairman who is saying these things in the Washington Post.

-As a Democrat or a drive-by media person has been the source for all of the information that we've put into the lyrics of any of these Sharpton parodies and the song Barack the Magic Negro, brief time out, and when they call me racist, I'm gonna I'm it's time to demand an apology,
+As a Democrat or a drive-by media person, has been the source for all of the information that we've put into the lyrics of any of these Sharpton parodies and the song, Barack the Magic Negro, brief timeout.

-and I'm not, by the way, folks, I'm not gonna sit here and just take it any longer and stay silent when a bunch of morons who don't even listen to this program start criticizing and ripping me and thinking all sorts of uh uh unkind things ought to happen to me, and blaming me for things that I am not responsible for.
+And I'm not, by the way, folks, I'm not going to sit here and just take it any longer and stay silent when a bunch of morons who don't even listen to this program start criticizing and ripping me and thinking all sorts of unkind things ought to happen to me and blaming me for things that I am not responsible for.

 If they want to do that after listening to the program, feel free.

-But I'm not gonna sit here with a bunch of morons who don't listen, who have only one purpose, and that is to take out the next imus.
+But I'm not going to sit here when a bunch of morons who don't listen, who have only one purpose, and that is to take out the next Imis.

-Uh they're gonna have to look somewhere else because it isn't gonna be me and it isn't gonna be you.
+They're going to have to look somewhere else because it isn't going to be me and it isn't going to be you.

 We'll be back after this.